Parsium/flashcard-app/README.md

 - UI state management - keeping it simple but organised
 - Keeping all React components independent
 - How to read and load data from local files
-- Copying by reference in native Javscript - and difference between shallow and deep cloning for arrays.
+- Copying by reference in native Javscript - and the difference between shallow and deep cloning for arrays.

-The app has room for further possible improvements, such as functionality to create and edit decks within the app instead of relying on external json files.
+The app has room for further improvements, such as functionality to create and edit decks within the app instead of relying on external json files.